Vitalik-Hakim/Vitalik-Hakim/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=High+School+Senior;Software+Developer;Algorithm+Freak;Always%20creating%20new%20solutions&center=true&width=500&height=50"></a>
 </p>
 <hr/>
 <h4 align="center"> I find solutions to problems in creative ways.
-As a Junior year IB Diploma Programme student, I have learnt from my many ventures that problem-solving is an important skill to have and have improved this skill through trial and error over the years. </h4>
+As a Senior year IB Diploma Programme student, I have learnt from my many ventures that problem-solving is an important skill to have and have improved this skill through trial and error over the years. </h4>

 <br>
 <p align="center">